All-Star History

 Fan Voting and Selection

 Players are chosen through fan voting, player voting, and manager selection.
-Internet-based fan voting now generates millions of ballots annually.
+Since the 2010s, internet-based fan voting has generated millions of ballots annually.
 Ohtani's 2017 achievement of topping fan voting as both pitcher and position player symbolized the two-way phenomenon's popularity.

 Legendary Moments

-Yutaka Enatsu's 9 consecutive strikeouts in the 1971 Game 1 remains the All-Star's most famous record, unbroken after 50+ years.
+Yutaka Enatsu's 9 consecutive strikeouts in the 1971 Game 1 remains the All-Star's most famous record, still unbroken as of 2026.
 Ichiro's 1996 MVP performance showcased his hitting artistry to a national audience in the relaxed yet competitive atmosphere.

 Challenges and Reform